ribru17/161cs-notes/notes.md

 Arc V to NW is consistent, but arc NW to SA is not consistent because if NW is `B`, SA loses all values.

+# Lecture 6

+## Variable & Value Ordering Heuristic

+These heuristics are orthogonal: they serve different purposes and we should use them both.

+### Value Ordering

+- Choose least constraining value
+- Choose value that rules out the fewest values of remaining variables

+### Variable Ordering

+- Choose most constrained variable
+- Choose variable with the fewest legal values

+Bottom line: heuristics can benefit searches but they also have cost!
+We must weigh the benefits versus the rewards.

+## Two-player games

+- The concept of a "Goal State" becomes replaced by a Terminal State
+- We cannot control other player's actions!
+So our tree concept is not as useful... (no need to store path?)

+### Minimax Algorithm

+- Assume each state has some assigned "score" where the higher the score, the better it is for you as the player
+- We assume the opponent is a perfect player who will always try to minimize your score
+- With these assumptions, we use the minimax algorithm to pick branches of a decision tree that **maximizes** the **minimum** values (i.e., make it so the opponent's minimization of our score is always as high as possible)
+- Scores are specific to a certain game and not arbitrary, but use assumptions
+  - **Example:** For chess, assign a score or weight to ceratin pieces: pawns are worth less than rooks which are worth less than queens, etc.

+### Alpha-Beta Pruning

+- Check the book implementation
+- Assume maximized nodes on depths / layers that are our turn, minimized nodes on levels that are our opponents turn
+- Use this information to skip checking branches that we know will not fit our heuristic
+- With depth `d` and branching factor `b` we have worse case $O(b^{d})$ performance and best case $O(b^{\frac{d}{2}})$